TheKaligula/redpwn_2020_CTF_Writeup/alien-transmissions-v2/alien-transmissions-v2.md

 # alien-transmissions-v2

 This challenge is a variation on a repeating-key XOR cipher.
-It was likely seen as a more difficult challenge given the lower number of solves compared to the others.
-What likely makes this challenge seem difficult is the that the plaintext is encrypted with two repeating keys each of differing lenghts.
+It was likely seen as a more difficult challenge given the lower number of solves compared to the other cryptography challenges.
+What likely makes this challenge seem difficult is the that the plaintext is encrypted with two repeating keys each of differing lenghths.
 However this does not make the cryptanalysis any more difficult then a repeating key XOR with only one key and in fact adds no additional security.

 The challenge statement reads as follows: